darlinghq/darling-newlkm/README.md

     a. `DATAFILES` : To make header file available in user level - `$(DSTROOT)/usr/include`

+    b. `DRIVERKIT_DATAFILES` : To make header file available to DriverKit userspace drivers - `$(DSTROOT)/System/DriverKit/usr/include`

-    b. `PRIVATE_DATAFILES` : To make header file available to Apple internal in user level -
+    c. `PRIVATE_DATAFILES` : To make header file available to Apple internal in user level -
        `$(DSTROOT)/System/Library/Frameworks/System.framework/PrivateHeaders`

-    c. `KERNELFILES` : To make header file available in kernel level - `$(DSTROOT)/System/Library/Frameworks/Kernel.framework/Headers`
+    d. `KERNELFILES` : To make header file available in kernel level - `$(DSTROOT)/System/Library/Frameworks/Kernel.framework/Headers`
        `$(DSTROOT)/System/Library/Frameworks/Kernel.framework/PrivateHeaders`

-    d. `PRIVATE_KERNELFILES` : To make header file available to Apple internal for kernel extensions -
+    e. `PRIVATE_KERNELFILES` : To make header file available to Apple internal for kernel extensions -
        `$(DSTROOT)/System/Library/Frameworks/Kernel.framework/PrivateHeaders`

 The Makefile combines the file lists mentioned above into different install lists which are used by build system to install the header files.
+There are two types of install lists: machine-dependent and machine-independent.
+These lists are indicated by the presence of `MD` and `MI` in the build setting, respectively.
+If your header is architecture-specific, then you should use a machine-dependent install list (e.g. `INSTALL_MD_LIST`).
+If your header should be installed for all architectures, then you should use a machine-independent install list (e.g. `INSTALL_MI_LIST`).

 If the install list that you are interested does not exist, create it by adding the appropriate file lists.
 The default install lists, its